madhavkosi/designPatterningolang/dsa/string.md

              Note that the answer must be a substring, "pwke" is a subsequence and not a substring.
 ```

-### Solution Approach

-The problem can be efficiently solved using the **sliding window** technique.
-The idea is to use two pointers (or indices) to represent the current window of characters being considered, and a set or map to keep track of the characters in the current window.

-1. **Initialize two pointers** `start` and `end` both to the start of the string.
-2. Use a map to store the last occurrence of each character.
-3. As we iterate through the string with the `end` pointer:
-   - If the character at `end` is already in the map and the last occurrence is greater than or equal to `start`, it means we have a repeating character within the current window.
-In this case, update `start` to `last occurrence + 1`.
-   - Update the last occurrence of the character.
-   - Calculate the length of the current window and update the maximum length found so far.
-4. Continue until the `end` pointer reaches the end of the string.

-### Implementation in Go

-Here is the implementation of the above approach in Go:

 ```go
 package main